reitzig/reitzig.github.io/about/index.md

 I am -- for better or worse -- responsible for these pages here, though.
 Please contact me if you feel that your personal rights or business plans are violated by the content I provide;
 I almost surely do not intend to do so.
 Thank you.

+Any opinions I voice on these pages is solely my own.